Canada 150 Projects

 HOW YOU CAN HELP

 The Canadian Automotive Museum currently raising funds to match a grant from the Canada 150 Infrastructure Fund.
-Please contact Alex Gates, Manager/Curator at 905-576-1222 or submit the contact form below for more information on how you can support this and other initiatives.
+Please contact Alexander Gates, Executive Director and Curator at 905-576-1222 or submit the contact form below for more information on how you can support this and other initiatives.

 This project is funded in part by the Government of Canada.
 Ce projet est financé en partie par le gouvernement du Canada.